One family’s dramatic makeover to a sustainable, more meaningful lifestyle in a beautiful part of the world.

 Consciousness.
 There’s another magical word.

 Moving to Maui came from wanting to up the game a step further.
-We visited once before we decided, “Yup, let’s give this a try!”
+We had visited once before and had done all the usual touristy things.
+We went on the best catamaran in maui, snorkeled with the exotic fish, whale watched, etc. But we also realized that Hawaii was exectly what we needed.
+We decided, “Yup, let’s give this a try!”
 Hawaii possesses a magic that is just what the soul needs.
 Raising our kids next to the warm, healing waters of the ocean, having them immersed in the raw beauty of nature, waterfalls and eating an abundance of the best damn fruit available, is only the beginning of what Maui has to offer.
-There is a culture and community here that actively supports raising kids with minimal screen time, encouraging them to fully utilize the essence of childhood — imagination.
+There is a culture and community here that actively supports raising kids with minimal screen time, encouraging them to fully utilize the essence of childhood – imagination.

 Our boys spend their time exploring, learning, creating and playing.
 We’ve recently introduced a 10-minute morning meditation with our oldest who now wakes up and says, “Let’s mediate, Mom!”
 It’s a habit that would make this world a radically different place if every child were taught it at such an impressionable age.